Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Pixel RateThe GeForce GTX 1050 Ti will be quite a bit (more or less 135%) faster with regards to AA than the Radeon RX 550, and also will be capable of handling higher resolutions better. (explain)
+Pixel RateThe GeForce GTX 1050 Ti should be a lot (more or less 135%) faster with regards to full screen anti-aliasing than the Radeon RX 550, and will be capable of handling higher resolutions better. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison